sdyinzhen/AutoBEL-v1.0/README.md

 1. Start Jupyter notebook,
 2. Navigate to the downloaded Auto-BEL master folder,
 3. Open the jupyternote file [Auto-BEL_thickness_coeff.ipynb](https://github.com/sdyinzhen/Auto-BEL/blob/master/Auto-BEL_thickness_coeff.ipynb), and follow the steps in the notebook to run the BEL.

+### Licensing
+This repository is released under the MIT License.